What are the main methods of resolving commercial disputes?

 - Receivership – which is when one or more receivers of the property subject of the action or proceeding may be appointed by the court where the action is pending in specific circumstances.

-- Replevin – which is an Order for the delivery of such property applied for by a party praying for the recovery of possession of personal property.
+- Replevin – which is an order for the delivery of such property applied for by a party praying for the recovery of possession of personal property.

-In intra-corporate disputes, a management committee for a corporation, partnership or association may be appointed when there is imminent danger of dissipation, loss, wastage or destruction of assets or other properties and paralyzation of its business operations which may be prejudicial to the interest of the minority stockholders, parties-litigants or the general public.
+In intra-corporate disputes, a management committee for a corporation, partnership or association may be appointed when there is imminent danger of dissipation, loss, wastage or destruction of assets or other properties and paralysation of its business operations which may be prejudicial to the interest of the minority stockholders, parties-litigants or the general public.

 In arbitration, arbitral tribunals may issue interim measures of protection such as a preliminary injunction directed against a party, appointment of receivers, or detention, preservation, inspection of property that is the subject of the arbitration.
 Further, any such provisional or interim relief may be granted for the following purposes: (a) to prevent irreparable loss or injury; (b) to provide security for the performance of an obligation; (c) to produce or preserve evidence; or (d) to compel any other appropriate acts or omissions.